 How to reject a candidate using a personalized video email message?

-It is probably easy to say that video is the best way to deliver bad recruitment news, but how should that video look like?
+It is probably easy to say that video is the best way to deliver bad recruitment news and tell candidates that they didn't get the job, but how should that video look like?
 What should you say?

 Step #1: Say ‘Thank you’